Do you want to find some cheap housing options?

 19. Go camping

-Camp out behind a friend’s home or at a nearby campsite.
+Camp out behind a friend’s home or at a free campsite near you.
 Sure, this isn’t a long-term living arrangement and it’s certainly not for everyone.
 But it’s way cheaper than renting somewhere or paying for a mortgage.

 Camping in winter can be rough, so consider using a seasonal housing strategy, where you live in a tent for a portion of the year, and rent an apartment, motel, or hotel in the colder months.